-This Audit Committee Charter details the authority and responsibilities delegated to the Audit Committee by the Board of Directors to enable the Audit Committee to operate.
+This Audit and Risk Committee Charter details the authority and responsibilities delegated to the Audit and Risk Committee by the Board of Directors to enable the Committee to operate.

-The Audit Committee is authorised by the Board to:
+The Audit and Risk Committee (Committee) is authorised by the Board to:

 - Invite Group officers, external auditors and other individuals to attend all or part of any meeting.